Ralim/IronOS/README.md

 - (TS80/TS80P/Pinecil) Power bank operating voltage is displayed
 - [Custom boot up logo support](Documentation/Logo.md)
 - Automatic LCD rotation based on the orientation

-## Installation

-For notes on installation for your device, please refer to the [Flashing Guide](Documentation/Flashing.md).

 ## Menu System